soulkun/Hikari/README.md

 ### Configuration
 * Server Configuration:
-  * listenAddress: listening address;
+  * listenAddress: Listening address;
-  * listenPortList: related port;
+  * listenPortList: Related port;
-  * privateKeyList: the list of allowed user keys;
+  * privateKeyList: Allowed user keys list;
-  * bufferSize: size of data buffer, keep default 2048 please;
+  * bufferSize: Size of data buffer, default value is 2048, if you are not sure, keep the default;
-  * encryptType: encryption type, must be same with server;
+  * encryptType: Encryption type (see down below), must be same with server;
-  * secret: the key when encrypting, must be same with server;
+  * secret: The key that used to encryption, must be same with server;

 * Client Configuration:
-  * listenAddress: listening address, often 'localhost' or '127.0.0.1';
+  * listenAddress: Listening address, most commonly use 'localhost' or '127.0.0.1';
-  * listenPort: related port;
+  * listenPort: Related port;
-  * localDnsResolve: 'true': using local DNS resolving; 'false': using remote(server) DNS resolving;
+  * localDnsResolve: 'true': Use local DNS resolution; 'false': Use remote(server) DNS resolution;
-  * bufferSize: size of data buffer, keep default 2048 please;
+  * bufferSize: Size of data buffer, default value is 2048, if you are not sure, keep the default;
-  * encryptType: encryption type, must be same with server;
+  * encryptType: Encryption type (see down below), must be same with server;
-  * secret: the key when encrypting, must be same with server;
+  * secret: The key that used to encryption, must be same with server;
-  * serverAddress: the server listening address, IP address or Hostname;
+  * serverAddress: Server's listening address, IP address or Hostname;
-  * serverPortList: the server listening port;
+  * serverPortList: Server's listening port;
   * privateKey: User key;

 ### Supported Encryption Types